-The Company records retail merchandise sales at the time the customer takes possession of merchandise; that is, the point of sale.
-With respect to catalogue sales, the Company records merchandise sales upon shipment of merchandise.
-A reserve is provided for the gross profit on projected catalogue merchandise returns, based on prior experience.
+The Company recognizes retail sales at the time the customer takes possession of merchandise; that is, the point of sale.
+Gift certificate sales and store credits are deferred until redemption.
+Layaway sales are deferred until final payment.
+Catalogue sales are recorded upon shipment of merchandise.
+A reserve is provided for the gross profit on projected merchandise returns, based on prior experience.